ElizaLo/Data-Science/Data Science Project Structure/README.md

 ## 🔐 Store your secrets and config variables in a special file

+A configuration file stores all of the values in one place, which helps to separate the values from the code and avoid hard coding.
+In this template, all configuration files are stored under the directory `config`.

 You really don't want to leak your AWS secret key or Postgres username and password on  Git.
 Enough said — see the [Twelve Factor App](http://12factor.net/config) principles on this point.
 Here's one way to do this:

 ### 🔑 Store your secrets and config variables in a special file